35,000 expected to hit the streets of Wilton Manors for Stonewall Pride Festival

 WILTON MANORS, Fla. - Thousands were expected to swarm the small city of Wilton Manors starting Friday night.
 Saturday marks the 19th annual Stonewall Pride Parade and Festival, but pride celebrations are already underway.

 The stage is set, and roadblocks and police are in place.
-Around 35,000 people are about to hit the streets of Wilton Manors for the 19th annual Stonewall Pride Festival Saturday.
+About 35,000 people are about to hit the streets of Wilton Manors for Saturday's festival.

 "You had to live in the closet for a long time and we both experienced that," said Greg Dudzek, who is attending the festival.
 "There's a lot of people who spent a lot of time making sacrifices."